faiton713/ABCDdataset/README.md

 # ABCD dataset

 This material is a description of ABCD (AIST Building Change Detection) dataset.
 This dataset is a new labeled dataset, specially geared toward constructing and evaluating damage detection systems to identify whether buildings have been washed-away by tsunami.

+Please cite the paper when publishing results that use this dataset:
+**Aito Fujita, Ken Sakurada, Tomoyuki Imaizumi, Riho Ito, Shuhei Hikosaka and Ryosuke Nakamura, "Damage Detection from Aerial Images via Convolutional Neural Networks," IAPR International Conference on Machine Vision Applications (MVA), 2017.** ([pdf]())

 ## Synopsis
 Each datum in this dataset is a pair of pre- and post-tsunami aerial image patches, and encompasses a target building at the center of the patch.